UCSolarCarTeam/Epsilon-Onboard-Media-Control/README.md

 To directly download from the aws bucket, you will need to obtain the Access Key ID and the Secret Access Key.

 3. Downloading all songs
-With the access keys, you can now run `./DownloadAllSong.sh` and inputting the access keys into the appropriate places.
+With the access keys, you can now run `./DownloadSongs.sh -a` and inputting the access keys into the appropriate places.
 The region name is `us-west-2`.